allnulled/basic-filesystem-store/README.md

 To have a universal (promise-based) interface to interact with the filesystem.

+To have a universal secure interface to interact with the filesystem.

+    - all the files and folders manipulated from one store must be files and folders that live inside the store's base directory (`store.basedir`).

 ## Overview

 The current API supports this set of methods: